Benjamin Max Gottlieb is an Emmy award-winning reporter, producer and host based in Los Angeles, California.

 He’s the recipient of several reporting grants, including a Knight Foundation grant for religion reporting in Northern India and was a Korea fellow with the East-West Center.

-Ever curious and always eager to explore, Benjamin is constantly looking for new stories to tell and new ways to tell them.
+Benjamin is constantly looking for new stories to tell and new ways to tell them.